 Most tornadoes feature wind speeds under 110 miles per hour, span about 250 feet in width and only travel a few miles before dissipating.
 The largest, most destructive tornadoes, though, can boast wind speeds of more than 300 miles per hour, span more than two miles in width and remain on the ground for dozens of miles.

-Weather experts use the Fujita scale to rate tornadoes based on the damage they cause.
-Tornadoes can receive a Fujita scale rating from F0 to F5.
+Weather experts use the Enhanced Fujita scale to rate tornadoes based on the damage they cause.
+Tornadoes can receive an Enhanced Fujita scale rating from EF0 to EF5.

-For example, an F0 tornado — the weakest possible — can damage trees but not sturdy structures.
-On the opposite end of the scale, an F5 tornado — the strongest possible — can tear buildings off their foundations and even deform huge skyscrapers.
+For example, an EF0 tornado — the weakest possible — can damage trees but not sturdy structures.
+On the opposite end of the scale, an EF5 tornado — the strongest possible — can tear buildings off their foundations and even deform huge skyscrapers.

-“Tornado Alley” is a term that the media and weather experts use to refer to the area of the United States where the strongest tornadoes occur most frequently.
-There is no official definition of Tornado Alley, but the area between the Rocky Mountains and the Appalachian Mountains is commonly considered to define the area.
+"Tornado Alley, but the area between the Rocky Mountains and the Appalachian Mountains is commonly considered to define the area." is a term that the media and weather experts use to refer to the area of the United States where the strongest tornadoes occur most frequently.
+There is no official definition of

 The term was first used by Jennifer Wiley in 1904.
 The heart of Tornado Alley consists of the Texas Panhandle, Oklahoma, Kansas, Nebraska, eastern South Dakota and the Colorado Eastern Plains.
 Although no state avoids tornadoes entirely, the strongest ones tend to happen in these areas.